 A. During evenings, weekends, and academic breaks, students may receive professional advice and guidance by calling the Community Careline (a nurse advice line) at 800/607-5501 or by calling ProtoCall (for mental health support) at 866/432-1224.

 Q. Will students have guaranteed housing throughout their time at Reed?

 A. Reed has housing for approximately 70% of our students.
-First year students are guaranteed on-campus housing, and virtually all freshmen live on campus.
+First year students are guaranteed on-campus housing, and virtually all incoming students live on campus.
 After the first year, students who wish to live on campus participate in a room registration process.
 Please visit our website to learn more about the process, and don't hesitate to contact our staff should you have additional questions.

 A. House advisers (HAs) are returning students who are selected for their skills and interest in helping other students and are trained in peer counseling and community building.
 HAs are an excellent resource for questions about academics, campus life, and Portland.
 At least one HA lives in every residence hall.
 HAs bring students together for important discussions and activities like movie nights, study breaks, excursions around Portland, and trips to the Oregon coast and the Reed ski cabin.

 Q. What may a student do if a problem arises within the community or with a roommate?

 A. In keeping with the Honor Principle, we encourage students to talk with each other about conflict.
 If such an interaction proves difficult, there are a number of people and organizations to assist students in navigating interpersonal relationships.
 HAs are available as a sounding board or to help mediate conflict.
 If students want assistance from someone outside their community, members of the honor council may provide good peer support.
 If students are uncomfortable working with peers or feel as though concerns should be known or addressed by a staff member, their respective resident director (RD), a professional staff member living within the community, is able to assist.